balpreet14/balpreet14.github.io/_posts/2019-03-29-week6-tutorial.md

 ## For Text
-1.Using a typography tool type “coffee” on artboard with font size= 200px, font=Mustardo (regular).Then select word using the selection tool, then go to type> create outlines>object>ungroup.
+1. Using a typography tool type “coffee” on artboard with font size= 200px, font=Mustardo (regular).Then select word using the selection tool, then go to type> create outlines>object>ungroup.

 2. Then fill the letters with   colour but with the linear gradient, values as shown in the figure below.

-3.Select the letter then Go to edit>copy >edit>paste in back and colour it to value(#28120A).Then change the stroke colour to fill colour and make fill colour to transparent.
+3. Select the letter then Go to edit>copy >edit>paste in back and colour it to value(#28120A).Then change the stroke colour to fill colour and make fill colour to transparent.
 Change the stroke weight to 120px by selecting window>stroke>weight.

-4.Using the Direct selection tool set those deformed spikes on the text.
+4. Using the Direct selection tool set those deformed spikes on the text.
 This is done by moving the handlers inward.Handlers  are blue round circles at joining of two anchor points.

 5. Now use the pen tool to create stoke inside “C” with width 2 pixels and profile as shown in figure:

-6.Create a second stroke in “C” with values as in figure below:
+6. Create a second stroke in “C” with values as in figure below:

 7. Similarly, create strokes in all the letters to make it look like a 3d all with stroke weight 1px.